0xKitsune/specs/specs/experimental/builder.md

 - **Fork Choice Update**: The Sequencer CL sends a Fork Choice Update to its EL (including `PayloadAttributes`), indicating an update to the chain's latest head.
 The EL then publishes a `BuilderAttributesV1` event to the stream.

 - **Send Builder Payload**: After the builder consumes the latest `BuilderAttributesV1` from the sequencer, it will start to prepare a new block inserting the txs from the `transactions` field included in the `PayloadAttributes`.
-Once the builder EL receives an `ExecutionPayloadV2` from its CL where the `blockHash` matches the `headBlockHash` from the FCU, it will finish constructing a new block and send a `BuilderPayloadV1` message to the sequencer EL via the `builder_newPayload` endpoint.
+Once the builder EL receives an `ExecutionPayload` from its CL where the `blockHash` matches the `headBlockHash` from the FCU, it will finish constructing a new block and send a `BuilderPayloadV1` message to the sequencer EL via the `builder_newPayload` endpoint.
 The Sequencer ***MUST*** simulate the received payload to ensure correctness until an accountability mechanism can be introduced.

 - **Propose New Block**: The Sequencer EL will continuously receive/validate new blocks via the `builder_newPayload` endpoint until the CL sends a `engine_newPayload` request.
 At this point, the EL will return the best block that was received for a given `payloadId`.